 When we came to booking our family holiday this year there was only one stipulation… relaxation.
 Or at least as much relaxation as you can get from a family holiday with young children!
 Although we are generally people who like to explore and have experiences to remember we also just needed a break.
 Last year we visited France for a month with Eddy’s work trip where of course he was working, and when he wasn’t at work we packed in as much as we could to make the most of the experience therefore, we needed this year to be different.
 It would in fact be the first time we had, as a family, been on a true holiday abroad and so we booked two weeks of sunshine in Portugal.
 The Algarve to be precise.
 It made us all very excited to spend this uninterrupted time together.

-We arrived late at night after a bit of a delayed flight but the girls were good as gold, especially considering it was Roma’s first ever flight.
-We walked into the modern reception with a sleeping Roma in my arms and I somehow felt like this was already the epitome of holidaying with children, in a really good proud way.
+Our arrival was late at night after a bit of a delayed flight but the girls were good as gold, especially considering it was Roma’s first ever flight.
+Walking into the modern reception with a sleeping Roma in my arms I somehow felt like this was already the epitome of holidaying with children.
+In a really good, proud way.
 We all took a peek at the grounds as we were taken to our room on the third floor and it made us all (except a sleeping Roma) excited for the next day.

 I love this photo because I think it shows so much of what Eddy is about, he is fun Dad, he is the one who can throw them in the air, the girls love it (as you can see) and he fills that role so very well.
 But most of all the boy in the background makes me smile because it looks like he has such pride in what Eddy is doing, I like to imagine he is thinking ‘what a cool Dad’ – or maybe he isn’t but that’s how I see it and I am sticking with being proud of Eddy for that!